10yard/continue/readme.md

 Tested with latest MAME version 0.241

-Fully compatible with all MAME versions from 0.196
+Compatible with all MAME versions from 0.196

 ## Installing and running